Plan Your Visit

 Visitor Center

 The Visitor Center is your gateway to Bowman's Hill Wildflower Preserve.
-A friendly volunteer or staff member in the Twinleaf Book & Gift Shop will orient you to the Preserve and tell you about seasonal highlights.
-Using our map, they can suggest the best trails for you to walk on based on your time, interests and abilities.
-They can also help you sign up for a program from our Calendar of Events, or help you to become a member.
+A friendly volunteer or staff member in the Twinleaf Book & Gift Shop will welcome you to the Preserve and tell you about seasonal highlights.
+Using our map, they can suggest the best trails for you based on your time, interests and abilities.
+They can also help you sign up for an educational program or help you become a member.

 Twinleaf Book & Gift Shop

-Conveniently located in our Visitor Center, the Twinleaf Book & Gift Shop offers an exceptional selection of reference books plus a variety of nature and botany titles, field guides, regional gardening information, children’s and adult nature-themed books, clothing, cards and novelties.
+Conveniently located in our Visitor Center, the Twinleaf Book & Gift Shop offers an exceptional selection of books plus a variety of nature and botanical gifts, clothing, cards and more.
 Members receive a 10 percent discount on books, apparel, novelties and plants.
 All purchases help support the Preserve and its mission.

-Cash, checks, credit cards and Apple Pay are accepted.
+Cash, checks, credit cards and Tap to Pay are accepted.

-Restrooms are located at the Visitor Center, and a water bottle refilling station is located in the shop.
-There is no food concession at the Preserve, however there are restaurants and convenience stores nearby, including in New Hope.
+Restrooms are located outside the Visitor Center, and a water bottle refilling station is located in the shop.

-Inside the Visitor Center’s auditorium, an enormous wall of windows overlooks the forest canopy, the Pidcock Creek valley and Bowman's Hill.
-The Bird Observatory offers an unrestricted view of several feeders, where birds can be closely observed feeding on seeds, suet and sugar water.
+Inside the Visitor Center’s auditorium, an enormous wall of windows overlooks the forest canopy, the Pidcock Creek Valley and Bowman's Hill.
+The Bird Observatory offers an unrestricted view of several feeders, where birds can be closely observed feeding on seeds and suet.

-Depending on the season, you might see hummingbirds, chickadees, titmice, nuthatches, house finches, goldfinches, grosbeaks, cardinals, juncos, sparrows, doves, thrushes or woodpeckers.
-If you're lucky, you may catch a glimpse of a hawk, a turkey or a pileated woodpecker, the largest North American woodpecker.
+Depending on the season, you might see chickadees, titmice, nuthatches, house finches, goldfinches, grosbeaks, cardinals, juncos, sparrows, doves, thrushes or woodpeckers.
+If you're lucky, you may catch a glimpse of a hawk, a turkey, a pileated woodpecker, or other woodland creatures.

 Happy birding!